alexxlevesque/cluegamesolver/README.md

 A sophisticated Clue game assistant that uses Bayesian reasoning and probabilistic inference to help players track game state, calculate probabilities, and make optimal suggestions.
 The system provides real-time probability updates for cards in the murder envelope and player hands, helping you solve the mystery faster and more effectively.

+While this project currently serves mostly as a tracker/assistant while playing, I have plans for it to give suggested accusations, to have more in-depth probabilistic reasoning, and to implement more engines.

 ---

 ## Main Engine Overview (envelope_probability_engine)